 You can save as much or as little as you like each month, so long as you don’t exceed the annual limit on the account of £4,000.

 How do I put this towards my deposit?

 While you can start paying in from the word go, you’ll have to wait 12 months after opening a Lifetime ISA before any money in the account can be put towards buying a property.

 You can then use this money as a deposit on a property up to a value of £450,000 across the UK, provided you are a first-time buyer and not investing in buy-to-let.
-Any cash saved will be passed directly to the lender on completion of a property purchase.

 I already have a Help to Buy ISA – is it worth the bother?